MtnBiker/historical-streets-la/ImplementationNotes.md

 Although it may not be as fast or efficient, put all .js in app/javascript/src.
 Saves figuring out which one where.
 Can fix later. https://rossta.net/blog/webpacker-with-bootstrap.html
 extract_css: true for development in config/webpacker.yml
-Only one         <%= javascript_pack_tag 'application', 'data-turbolinks-track': 'reload' %> // only
+Only one  <%= javascript_pack_tag 'application', 'data-turbolinks-track': 'reload' %> // only application

+Now need to clean up references to .js.
+In crores I got rid of the $(document).ready(function() { on a page L.BingLayer error went away when tried to define.
+Suspect it will come back Bootstrap more or less working, but no maps show.

+Can't include other jS in main jS.
+Pages work if have all jS in the main html file.
+Sprockets worked better for me, but main problem is not understanding jS and Webpacker.

+So everything is stuffed into _map_and_control.html.erb

+Git not working in TM